Ash Wednesday (poem): References in other works

 Vladimir Nabokov parodied Ash Wednesday in his novel Lolita.
 In chapter 35 of Part Two of Nabokov's book, Humbert's "death sentence" on Quilty parodies the rhythm and use of anaphora in T. S. Eliot's poem.
 According to David Rampton, "...Quilty's versified death sentence is, in part, a comic version of Ash Wednesday."

 There was a reference to 'Ash Wednesday' by Narendra Luther while interpreting the stanza ...Consequently I rejoice, Having to construct something Upon which to rejoice... wherein he adds that he enjoyed every line, sentence, every page while writing books as they are building blocks for the final edifice.
 This is thus equated to the lines of T S Eliot, in the book A Bonsai Tree authored by Luther.

 Two lines from Ash Wednesday are slightly misremembered by the character Clarice Starling in Thomas Harris's book The Silence of the Lambs and the 1991 film adaptation thereof.
 In the poem, the lines read "Teach us to care and not to care / Teach us to sit still."
 In the book, Clarice recalls the latter line as "Teach us to be still."
-It is unclear whether this mistake is a genuine error of Harris's memory and/or research, or intentionally misquoted as a method of indirect characterization: Starling is described as well-read and intelligent, but more oriented toward action than she is toward academia.
+In the afterword of later editions Harris writes, "Clarice Starling's memory alters lines from T. S. Eliots's 'Ash-Wednesday' to suit her."

 Chris Marker uses the two lines "Because I know that time is always time And place is always and only place" from Ash Wednesday as the epitaph to the English version of his film Sans Soleil.
 The French version of the film uses a quote from Racine.